dt-orders/customer-service/README.md

 ## Pre-requisites

 The following programs to be installed
-* Java 14
+* Java 15
 * Maven
 * Docker

 ## Build and Run Locally

-1. Use the provided Unix shell scipt that will build one docker image and run it.
+1. Use the provided Unix shell script that will build one docker image and run it.
 Optionally pass in the dockerhub repo name and version to run.

     Just call: `./buildrun.sh`